-Google Chrome offers customized search, that you can add to your website.
-The company’s custom search engine allows web developers to build a tailored search experience using the core Google search technology, and it allows users to limit search results based on settings that you specify.
+Google Chrome offers customized search that you can add to your website.
+The company’s custom search engine allows web developers to build a tailored search experience using the core Google search technology.
+It will enable users to limit search results based on the settings that you specify.
 This feature is available in Microsoft Edge (Chromium) as well.

-Custom search engines has undoubtedly become one of the coolest features of any modern browser.
-With just a few keystrokes, you can search a website of your choice (eg. TheWindowsClub.com) right from your address bar and carry out a custom Google search for the site’s articles.
+Custom search engines have undoubtedly become one of the most excellent features of any modern browser.
+With just a few keystrokes, you can search a website of your choice (e.g., TheWindowsClub.com) right from your address bar and carry out a custom Google search for the site’s articles.
 Here’s how to go about in Windows!

 Add favorite Website to Edge or Chrome Custom Search Engine

-Assuming, you are using the Chrome browser, visit the website for which you’d like to set up a search shortcut and find the site’s internal search box.
+Assuming you are using the Chrome browser, visit the website you’d like to set up a search shortcut and find the site’s internal search box.
 For instance, here, I am using The Windows Club.
-The steps remain same for most sites with internal search boxes.
+The steps remain the same for most sites with internal search boxes.

 Next, right-click inside the site’s internal search box and select Add As Search Engine from the context menu.
-In our case, you will see it at top in right sidebar.
+In our case, you will see it at the top of the right sidebar.

-In seconds, a new window should show up in the middle of the screen requesting you to configure the new custom search engine.
-For most sites, you should leave the URL field alone, but you can change the Name and Keyword fields.
+A new window should show up in the middle of the screen, requesting you to configure the new custom search engine in seconds.
+You should leave the URL field alone for most sites, but you can change the Name and Keyword fields.